-The Connecticut DOT Keeps Their Project Documents Organized With Revu
+The Connecticut DOT Keeps Their Project Documents Organised With Revu

 The Connecticut Department of Transportation’s (CT DOT) AEC Applications Division is a group of bridge, highway and traffic engineers responsible for developing and establishing electronic design standards and policies and supporting computer-aided engineering and construction applications.
 This responsibility includes evaluating and implementing the latest in design technology to continually improve their performance.
 While looking for ways to reduce paper and streamline operations, the team decided to go digital by deploying Bluebeam Revu to convert their contract plans and construction documents into PDFs.
 Not only did switching to Revu reduce their paper usage, but they also found that PDFs displayed more consistently in Revu than with other PDF programs, so they made it their primary PDF solution.

 However, as a government agency, all of CT DOT’s contract plans must be signed before they can be submitted.
-To accomplish this electronically, they utilized the digital signatures feature in Revu, allowing them to sign documents using an authorized digital ID.
+To accomplish this electronically, they utilised the digital signatures feature in Revu, allowing them to sign documents using an authorised digital ID.
 After a document is digitally signed, it becomes unchangeable, thus ensuring the fidelity of the approved document.
-Yet inevitably change orders or addenda would be issued for various plans, which posed a problem for the digitally signed PDFs.
-As Transportation Supervising Engineer, Bruce Bourgoin, put it, “People don’t realize that changing a signed PDF is complicated!
+Yet inevitably, change orders or addenda would be issued for various plans, which posed a problem for the digitally signed PDFs.
+As Transportation Supervising Engineer, Bruce Bourgoin, put it, “People don’t realise that changing a signed PDF is complicated!
 A revision to even one page in the document means the entire file needs to be reprocessed.
-So, even if you change only one page out of 100, the other 99 pages would need to be reprocessed too to verify that no other changes were made.”
+So, even if you change only one page out of 100, the other 99 pages would need to be reprocessed, too, to verify that no other changes were made.”
 This was especially difficult and time-consuming when large multi-page PDFs were involved.
 Although they wanted to continue viewing all project plans as if they were one document, they needed a better way to handle the last-minute changes that would unavoidably come up.

 Using Sets, CT DOT now saves and digitally signs their plans as separate files, all the while leveraging the Sets tab to view the plans together.
 This slight workflow change offers significant benefits.
 When a change order is issued or a page needs to be amended, CT DOT simply revises and resigns the affected file and adds it back to the Set.
 They no longer need to reprocess all of the project plans since one drawing’s changes remain separate from the other files.